-To clean silverware easily, save water in which potatoes have been boiled with a little salt, let it become sour, which it will do in a few days; heat and wash the articles with a woolen cloth, rinsing in pure water, dry and polish with chamois leather.
+To clean silverware easily, save water in which potatoes have been boiled with a little salt and let it become sour, which it will do in a few days; heat and wash the articles with a damp woolen cloth, rinsing in pure water, dry and polish with chamois leather.

 Salt will remove the stain from silver caused by eggs, when applied dry with a soft cloth.